Wireless Electric Vehicle Charging

 - Feasibility of wireless charging for shared automated electric vehicles.

-To do this, they're employing real-world global positioning system data from the Transportation Secure Data Center and Fleet DNA repositories along with NREL’s Wireless Power Transfer Simulator, a system planning and optimization tool.
+To do this, they're employing real-world global positioning system data from the Transportation Secure Data Center and Fleet DNA repositories along with NREL’s EVI-InMotion, the Electric Vehicle Infrastructure – In Motion Tool, a system planning and optimization tool.